datopian/playbook/culture/README.md

 ## Ontology

-All culture is rooted in an (implicit) ontology: a set of beliefs about "being", about how human beings are and how they operate.
+All culture is rooted in an (implicit) ontology: a set of beliefs about "being", that is, how human beings are and how they operate.

 We believe that we human beings are fundamentally: